-The nights are significantly cooler than this month, so make sure to pack a jacket for when it gets a bit colder.
-In July there is again not much rain and with it’s clear and sunny skies it is ideal to visit.
+The nights are significantly cooler this month, so make sure to pack a jacket for when it gets a bit colder.
+In July, there is once again not much rain, which results in clear and sunny skies, making it ideal to visit.

 - The sea lion breeding season has kicked off.

-- It is more likely to spot whales and dolphins, especially off the coast of Isla Isabela.
+- You are more likely to spot whales and dolphins, especially off the coast of Isabela Island.

 - The mating ritual of Lava Lizards has begun!

-The garua or misty season that starts in June and lasts until November, is getting stronger.
-This mean that every morning the day breaks in to a thin layer of mist across the highlands.
-This occurrence are one of the reasons that the Islands are called the ”enchanted Islands”
+The garua, or misty season, that starts in June and lasts through November is getting stronger.
+This means that every morning there is a thin layer of mist across the highlands.
+This occurrence is one of the reasons that the Islands are called the “enchanted Islands”